anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The behavior of a pledge as described in {{RFC8995}} is kept with one exception.
 After finishing the imprinting phase (4) the enrollment phase (5) MUST be performed with a method supporting authenticated self-contained objects.
-Note that EST with simple-enroll cannot be applied here, as it binds the pledge authentication with the existing IDevID to the transport channel (TLS) rather than to the certification request object directly.
-This authentication in the transport layer is not visible / verifiable at the authorization point in the off-site domain. {{exist_prot}} discusses selected suitable enrollment protocols and options applicable.
+Note that EST with simple-enroll cannot be applied here because it binds the pledge authentication to the transport channel (TLS) rather than to the certification request object itself, so this form of authentication is not visible / verifiable to authorization points outside the registrar.
+{{exist_prot}} discusses selected suitable enrollment protocols and options applicable.

 ### Pledge - Registrar discovery and voucher exchange {#discovery}